cosminadrianpopescu/azul/README.md

 when keeping the dotfiles under git, since I have to treat this modifier in some way to keep it under git.

-`Azul` solves all this issues.
+`Azul` solves all these issues.
 It allows me to have the modal zellij workflow, combined with the tmux modifier approach.
 And it solves the nested sessions issue.